-To be eligible for a degree from the Graduate College a student must achieve three gradepoint averages of "B" (3.00) or better.
+To be eligible for a degree from the Graduate College a student must achieve two grade point averages of "B" (3.00) or better.
 The first grade point average is based on all courses numbered 500 or higher which appear on the transcript.
 (Deficiency courses are not included.)
 The second grade point average is based on all courses that appear on the program of study.
 Academic excellence is expected of students doing graduate work.
-Upon recommendation from the graduate chair from the School of Biological and Health Systems Engineering, the Office of Graduate Education can withdraw a student who is not progressing satisfactorily.
+Upon recommendation from the chair of the Department of Bioengineering, the Dean of the Graduate College can withdraw a student who is not progressing satisfactorily.